gflewis/sndml3/docs/index.md

-The Java program should connect to ServiceNow and to the database, create a table in the database schema, and copy the ServiceNow data into the target table.
+The Java program should connect to ServiceNow and to the database, create a new table in the target schema, and copy the ServiceNow data into the newly created table.

 If you run the command a second time, the the `CREATE TABLE` will be missing.
 When SNDML starts a job,